99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 S3 bucket -> Amazon Event Bridge -> rules -> services
 S3 event notifications can directly invoke a Lambda function, you dont necessarely need Event Bridge

-S3 performance
+S3 performance:
 - can speed up upload by using multi-part upload
-- s3 transfer acceleration: fast, easy, and secure transfers of files over long distances between your client and and S3
+- S3 transfer acceleration: fast, easy, and secure transfers of files over long distances between your client and and S3
   name of the bucket used for Transfer Acceleration must be DNS-compliant and must not contain periods (".").
 - byte-range fetch: request a specific range of bytes in a file to speed up downloads (only partial data)
 - SQL server-side filtering, the server sends data already filtered